LSSTDESC/rubin_globus_compute/globus_configuration/README.md

 ## Virtual Environment

-When configuring Globus Compute endpoints and registering/executing Globus Compute functions, you should always use an environment that has the same python version, otherwise you may encounter issues related to serialization.
+When configuring Globus Compute endpoints and registering/executing Globus Compute functions, you should always use a virtual environment that has the same python version, otherwise you may encounter issues related to serialization.

 ### Example with Miniconda3